 The elders are the men who open each Sunday worship service with announcements and lead us in prayer.
 Behind the scenes, they meet on the first Monday of each month to pray for the people of Faith Bible Church, and they meet on the third Monday of the month to discuss and pray over church matters.
 On any given day they are communicating with one another on matters of concern.
 Each of these men 'shepherd' 10-15 people or families of the church.

 The Senior Pastor serves on the Board without term.
 All other Elders are appointed to a term of up to three years (may fulfill a partial term and also serve a full term) but may serve no more than five years continuously.
 Elders not on “active duty” but in good standing at FBC are eligible to serve as Advisory Council members.
 A former “active duty” elder may be considered for service again after one year off the Board.
 The Board actively works to encourage, train and recruit more elders.
 A guided study of Alexander Strauch’s book, Biblical Eldership, is key.

 We believe that our Elder-led government is most faithful to the church governments described in the New Testament, and that it has worked well for our church.
 Men who exhibit the qualities described in I Timothy 3:1-7 and Titus 1:5-9, and who have a record of ministry at FBC, are invited to consider service as Elder.

-In 2019 our elders are: Mark Beadle, Chris Beck, Rick Bush, Todd Geist (Chairman), Ken Hastings, Ryan Hutson, Mark Lopez, Wayne Lowe, Steve Mary, Rich Miklautsch, Matthew Robbins, Ron Ruppersburg, Steve Simpson, Steve Stuk, and Henry van den Berg (Photos in same order).
+In 2020 our elders are: Mark Beadle (Chairman), Rick Bush, Southy Grinalds, Ryan Hutson, Mark Lopez, Wayne Lowe, Steve Mary, Brian Mullholand, Steve Stuk, and Henry van den Berg.
 Henry van den Berg serves as President of the Corporation.